 This page describes the "master" branches for Launchpad development.
 Please ask for help immediately if you have any questions.

-devel Where most development takes place (except anything that involves changing the database schema; see below).
+master Where most development takes place (except anything that involves changing the database schema; see below).

 db-devel Changes that modify the database schema get merged here first.

-In summary: db-stable is the post-test-run counterpart of db-devel, and stable is the post-test-run counterpart of devel, where "post-test-run" means that once code hits foo-devel it is only cleared into foo-stable if the buildbot test runner succeeds.
+In summary: db-stable is the post-test-run counterpart of db-devel, and stable is the post-test-run counterpart of master, where "post-test-run" means that once code hits foo-devel it is only cleared into foo-stable if the buildbot test runner succeeds.

 If you want to know how all of this works behind the scenes, read Trunk/Glue (after reading the rest of this page).